Advice and support about multiple occupancy homes

 Officers will investigate and where appropriate attempt to resolve any matters where possible.
 In the more serious cases, enforcement action will be considered.

-Please Note: all complaints should be made to the above address:
+Please Note: all complaints should be made to the Private Rented Housing Team at the above address:

 When you have gone through our complaints process, you have the right to take your complaint to the Scottish Public Services Ombudsman at 4-6 Melville Street, Edinburgh EH3 7NS, Tel: 0870 011 5378